10 min read

 Start with a pilot project that delivers value quickly without creating critical dependencies.
 Choose something important enough to justify attention but not so critical that failure creates business problems.
 Simple approval workflows, data collection systems, or departmental productivity tools often make excellent pilots because they demonstrate platform capabilities while building organizational experience.

 Establish governance early regardless of which approach you choose.
 Create standards for data security, integration patterns, documentation, and user training before teams start building.
-The democratization of development is powerful, but it requires guardrails to prevent chaos.
+Democratizing development is valuable, but it requires guardrails to prevent chaos.
 Define who can build what, how applications get approved, and how you’ll maintain solutions over time.

 Build platform expertise systematically.
 No-code platforms require understanding of their specific logic and limitations.
 Low-code platforms offer more power but demand greater technical sophistication.
 Invest in training and certification programs that build organizational capability rather than depending on individual expertise.